 Phone/Video Appointments Encouraged

-To adhere to the critical need to practise social distancing in the wake of COVID-19, we strongly encourage that as many patient appointments as possible occur over the phone or through a video visit.
+To adhere to the critical need to practise social distancing in the wake of COVID-19, we strongly encourage that as many patient appointments as possible occur over the phone or through an Ontario Telemedicine Network (OTN) video visit.
 Patients who are returning from outside of Canada must self-isolate for 14 days and monitor for symptoms of COVID-19, so appointments with these patients must take place over the phone or via video.

 After Hours Clinic

-Effective Monday, March 30, walk-in patients will no longer be seen at our after hours clinic.
+Effective Monday, March 30, walk-in patients are no longer seen at our after hours clinic.

 During the COVID-19 pandemic, patients needing after-hours care will be required to call us at 343-884-7780 and leave a message as directed.
 Please note: We are only checking messages on this phone line during after-hours clinic hours: Monday-Thursday: 5 p.m. to 8 p.m. and Saturday from 1 p.m. to 4 p.m.)
 If you leave a message outside of these hours, these messages will not be heard and will be deleted.)